50 Interesting & Fun Facts About Kentucky State to Discover

 The Ohio River runs along one of the borders with Kentucky

-It's home to Fort Knox
+It's home to the "highly secure" Fort Knox

-The historic Fort Knox is between Elizabethtown and Louisville in Kentucky.
+Fort Knox has become synonymous with "highly secure" and "difficult to enter or escape."
 Since the fort was used to store much of the country's gold, security was a top priority.
 It's also been the main center for US military training and strategies.

-It borders 7 other states
+Kentucky borders seven other states

 Indiana, Ohio, West Virginia, Virginia, Tennessee, Missouri, and Illinois are all considered Kentucky's neighbors.
 While some of these states share landlines, others need bridges to connect them, thanks to rivers like the Mississippi.